tmandry/lavender/README.md

 You can specify more than one query.
 If you specify no query, projects will be generated for ALL packages.
 Be careful on large repos!

 ### Environment
 The environment you start Visual Studio from affects how Bazel is configured.
-Make sure this environment is configured according to the [Using Bazel on Windows](https://docs.bazel.build/versions/master/windows.html) docs.
+Make sure this environment is configured according to the [Using Bazel on Windows](https://docs.bazel.build/versions/master/windows.html) docs; in particular, it's important to set `BAZEL_SH` system-wide.
 If your environment settings are different between Visual Studio and your terminal, you might end up talking to two different Bazel servers.
-If you're experiencing problems when launching Visual Studio from explorer, try launching from your terminal, or vice versa.
-I hope to improve documentation around this eventually; please report any difficulty you have by opening an issue.

 ### Debugging